a-paxton/dual-conversation-constraints/dual-conversation-constraints.md

 ## Run CRQA and DRPs

 Now that we have our parameters, we run continuous CRQA over each conversation for each dyad using the `crqa` function from the `crqa` package (Coco & Dale, 2014, *Frontiers in Psychology*).
-This again produces output that can be useful for tracking progress, but we supress these messages for brevity.
+This produces output that can be useful for tracking progress, but we suppress these messages for brevity.

 ```r